nicholaswmin/automap/README.md

 List-like data is broken off and saved as a
 Redis [`Hash`][redis-hash], or [`List`][redis-list], rather than jamming everything into a single Redis [key/value pair][redis-string].
-The object-graph is reassembled when fetching it back, restoring it's original types.

 > Example: A `Building` with `Flats`: